pendle-finance/documentation/docs/Developers/Integration/LPAsCollateral.md

 The considerations for this part is the same as the ones for integrating PT as collateral [here](./PTAsCollateral.md#4-insufficient-pt-liquidity-for-liquidation-in-a-short-duration).

 The difference between LP and PT is just that LP prices fluctuate less than PT prices (because LP = PT + SY).
 Therefore, with the same pool, the parameters for supporting LP as a collateral could more more aggressive than that for supporting PT as a collateral.

-##### How to check price impact for selling LP
-* You can follow the instructions [here](./PriceImpactCalculation.md) to check the price impact for selling a certain amount of LP

 ### 5. Highly volatile LP price could liquidate users unnessarily
 * This is similar to the analysis in the [risk analysis for PT as a collateral](./PTAsCollateral.md#5-highly-volatile-pt-price-could-liquidate-users-unnessarily)